hteumeuleu/caniemail/_features/css-at-keyframes.md

 	}
 }
 notes_by_num: {
-    "1": "Buggy. `@keyframes` are incorrectly prefixed.",
+    "1": "Not supported.
+The `@keyframes` declaration is kept but values are incorrectly prefixed.", "2": "Partial.
-    "2": "Partial.
 Only supports from and to keyframes.
 Does not support % keyframes" }
 links: {